ynu-yangpeng/GLMC/README.md

 ## Update
 Apologies for the oversight in our paper regarding the incorrect upload of the results for CIFAR-10.
 We have updated our GitHub repository and reported the final results for CIFAR-10.

+Compared to the latest work by BCL[1], our results are still 3% higher.
+We have also uploaded the latest paper on arXiv, and you can find it at the following link: [We will upload the arXiv link as soon as possible.](https://github.com/ynu-yangpeng/GLMC)

 The experimental setup was as follows:

 python main.py --dataset cifar10 -a resnet32 --num_classes 10 --imbanlance_rate 0.01 --beta 0.5 --lr 0.01 --epochs 200 -b 64 --momentum 0.9 --weight_decay 5e-3 --resample_weighting 0.0 --label_weighting 1.2 --contrast_weight 4.